argodev/argodev.github.io/_drafts/gua-trip-07.md

 ## Tour Through the Gardens

-The gardens around the hotel are simply beautiful.
-I spent a few minutes walking through them before the day got rolling and included a few pictures here to try to convey the beauty of this place.
+The gardens around [Hotel Atitlan](https://www.hotelatitlan.com/) are simply beautiful.
+We spent a few minutes walking through them before the day got rolling and included a few pictures here to try to convey the beauty of this place.

 {% include gallery id="gallery1" caption="Tour of the gardens" %}